aporeto-inc/gaia/doc/README.md

 The `metadata` attribute contains various realm-dependent information (see below).

-Upon correct authentication, Aporeto will return a JWT wrapped into a JSON or MessagePack object:
+Upon correct authentication, Aporeto will return a JWT wrapped in a JSON or MessagePack object:

 ```json
 {